kpaz357/ADS-505-Final-Project-Pharma-Sales-Forecast/README.md

 # ADS-505 Final Project: Predictive Modeling for Pharmaceutical Sales Performance

 ## 📖 Project Purpose
-This project uses **historical pharmaceutical sales data** to build predictive models that forecast future demand.
-Accurate forecasting can help optimize inventory, reduce waste, and guide production strategies.
-By analyzing multi-year sales patterns, we aim to show how data science can provide **real-world value** in the pharmaceutical industry.
+This project leverages historical pharmaceutical sales data to develop predictive models that forecast future demand.
+Accurate forecasting supports inventory optimization, waste reduction, and production scheduling in a highly seasonal market.
+By analyzing six years of sales data across multiple therapeutic categories, this project demonstrates how data science can create measurable value in the pharmaceutical supply chain.

 ---